aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

 To avoid incurring future charges, delete the resources.
 You can do this by first deleting all the files from the S3 buckets, and then deleting the CloudFormation stacks.

+## Troubleshooting

+1. No satellite capacity forecast results - if the bot merely returns "Intent BeamForecast is fulfilled" there may be an issue with the `Body` input data being passed to the the [invoke_endpoint](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker-runtime/client/invoke_endpoint.html) API.
+Recheck your S3 folder and file structure in [Step 2 of the final CFN deployment](#CloudFormation to deploy satcom-ts-lexbot.yaml)
+2.